 In November 2023, the FASB issued Accounting Standards Update 2023-07, "Improvements to Reportable Segment Disclosures" ("ASU 2023-07"), which requires disclosures of significant expenses by segment and interim disclosure of items that were previously required on an annual basis.
-ASU 2023-07 is to be applied on a retrospective basis and is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2023-07 on disclosures in our Consolidated Financial Statements.
+ASU 2023-07 is to be applied on a retrospective basis and is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
+We are evaluating the impact of ASU 2023-07 on disclosures in our Consolidated Financial Statements.